XYOracleNetwork-v1/sdk-dache-nodejs/README.md

 }
 ```

-We have included the CryptoKittiesCore contract that you can watch live on the mainnet!

 To start dAche, `npm install` then `npm start`.

-## Querying
+## Example 1: Querying CryptoKittiesCore

 There is a simple GraphQL layer for the dAche API implemented.

 Visit http://localhost:4000/graphql to view the built-in GrapgQL query interface.

-To see the latest events (ordered by newest blocks):
+To see the latest events (ordered by newest blocks by default (order: -1):
 ```
 {
-  latestEvents {
+  events (limit: 10) {
+    contractName
     eventName
     blockNumber
     returnValues